joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 I used `post_date_gmt` for the `date` field as Eleventy can handle localization of dates.
 I also stored `post_modified_gmt` in a `modified` field to keep that piece of data around.
 This means that I'm making posts with dates in GMT going forward, which I'm not wild about, but probably the best way to go about it.

 The GMT date is converted to local time during the build so the HTML being output is in Pacific time, which is what I want.
-By default, it's about the longest date I've ever seen so I added a filter to format the date into something more managable.
+By default, it's about the longest date I've ever seen so I added a filter to format the date into something more manageable.

 ```js
 // .eleventy.js